shradhatx/reference/README.md

 #### Strength
-- motivated to do the best & deliver high quality solu, I am adaptable, result driven- Always in touch with the business goals while deep diving in technology- problem solving skills.
+- Motivated to do the best & deliver high quality solu, I am adaptable, result driven- Always in touch with the business goals while deep diving in technology- problem solving skills.
 - Have emotional maturity.
 - Can accomplish your strategic/tactical goals.
 I can lead and build a high performing technical team.
 - There are so many technologies and alternate ways to do things.
-I am always open to listen and accomodate without ego.
+I am adaptable.
+- I have passion for technology and learning.

 #### Weakness
 I had as PM - challenge to say no to work request -inundated with continuously changing demands.
 Learned the importance to prioritize intake - team or people work best when targets are achievable - challenging but possible.